-The IT Administration Program is funded entirely by administrative cost recoveries.
+The IT Administration Program is funded entirely by Administrative Cost Recovery.

 Materials and Services increased 7.2% primarily due to the Information Technology Department's Microsoft 365 costs, and a portion of cloud storage fees and countywide enterprise agreement fees transitioning directly to departmental budgets.